 Knowing a programming language provides obvious benefits, such as access to well-paying jobs and ability to control your own computer.
 It also offers a wider benefit in the development of mental skills.
-The lessons you learn from becoming a good coder apply to all areas of life.
+The lessons you learn from learning to code apply to all areas of life.

 Mistakes are inevitable

 Writing and testing anything more than the simplest program quickly drives home the lesson that you're going to make mistakes, no matter how careful you are.
 To be confident that your code is right, you have to subject it to a reality check.
 You have to see if it runs and produces the expected result.
 If it doesn't, you have to go over what you've done and spot the error.

 This applies to all kinds of thinking.
 Your reasoning seems airtight, but sometimes it fails its reality check.
 When this happens, you need to go back and figure out where you went wrong.
 Hopefully you can avoid making the same mistake again.
 At our coding bootcamps, we'll teach you the most efficient ways to find your errors.

 Turning an idea into computer code requires making every assumption explicit.
 What information is available?
 What values are fixed, and which ones can change?
 Will the conditions you're assuming always be true?
 A program might work correctly under the assumptions you've made, yet crash when you use it because the runtime conditions are different.

 Likewise, you can make assumptions in everyday life or business planning that prove wrong.
 All your reasoning would have been fine if your assumptions had been right, but when the situation is different, your plans could fall apart.
 You have to adapt to the new conditions.

 Computer programming is basically a sustained exercise in logic.
 If this is true, then do that.
 Save the result of a calculation, then use it later.
 The reasoning has to be exactly right at each step.
 There's no room for wishful thinking or "sorta like that."